-To get the best cut quality results with plasma, it is necessary to be aware of the main factors affecting the cut quality.
-In this article we are going to describe them.
+To get the best quality plasma arc cutting results, it is necessary to be aware of the main factors that affect cut quality.
+This article explains what those factors are!

 - Arc voltage

 - Kerf width